mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Review):</b>  The NLSOM has successfully solved the user-defined objective by employing all the agents from [Arxiv, Wikipedia, WolframAlpha, BingSearch].
-The Arxiv agent provided a paper related to AGI, the Wikipedia agent provided a detailed description of AGI, the WolframAlpha agent provided a definition of AGI, and the BingSearch agent provided a comprehensive overview of AGI.
+            <li><b>⚪️ NLSOM System (Review):</b>  The NLSOM has successfully solved the user-defined objective by utilizing all agents.
+The agents have provided comprehensive information about AGI from different perspectives, including definition, potential and recent work.
     </li>
         </ul>
     </p>
      <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Summary):</b>  Artificial General Intelligence (AGI) is a type of hypothetical intelligent agent that can learn to accomplish any intellectual task that human beings or other animals can perform.
-It is a primary goal of some artificial intelligence research and companies such as OpenAI, DeepMind, and Anthropic.
-AGI is a common topic in science fiction and futures studies.
-It is on-par with human capabilities, i.e. AGI system can perform any task that a human can.
+            <li><b>⚪️ NLSOM System (Summary):</b>  Artificial General Intelligence (AGI) is a representation of generalized human cognitive abilities in software so that, faced with an unfamiliar task, the AGI system could find a solution.
+AGI is expected to exceed human intelligence in every aspect and is part of the broader fields of Artificial Intelligence (AI) and Cognitive Science.
+AGI has the immense potential to mimic human intelligence, transfer learning, perform cognitive tasks, and operate autonomously.
+AGI is also expected to be the single most revolutionary step in human history.
     </li>
         </ul>
     </p>